ghgemmer/Halloween/README.md

 The prop skeleton body has the bottoms of the legs bent back on the ground as if the prop is sitting on its knees and lower leg.
-The body uses an iHome speaker to talk and emit audio,  an Adafruit microphone and amplifier module with AGC to listen, a pneumatic cylinder, solenoid valves, and air compressor to rotate the body with head from a leaning over position, parallel to the ground, to an upright position and vice versa.
+The body uses an iHome speaker to talk and emit audio,  an Adafruit microphone and amplifier module with AGC to listen, a pneumatic cylinder, solenoid valves, and air compressor to rotate the upper part of the prop from a leaning over position, parallel to the ground, to an upright position and vice versa.

-The user hasa Adafruit 9814 mic and line amp, with AGC disabled, that is connected thru wires to the speaker that allows the user to talk out of the prop speaker.
+The user has an Adafruit 9814 mic and line amp, with AGC disabled, that is connected thru wires to the speaker that allows the user to talk out of the prop speaker.
 There is also a MidFly MP3 module that is conencted to the Arduino and thru wires to the speaker that is used to play mp3 files.

-The body is attached to a base via a bolt hinge that allows it to swing so it can either be leaning over or upright.
-The body is pushed/pulled by a pneumatic cylinder to stand upright or lean over.
+The upper part of the body is attached to a base via a bolt hinge that allows it to swing so it can either be leaning over or upright.
+The upper body is pushed/pulled by a pneumatic cylinder to stand upright or lean over.
 The pneumatic cylinder is controlled by a solenoid valve device which the main controller controls.
 Elastic cables and pneuamtic speed controllers are used to slow the pneumatic cylinder as it nears its end points, either upright or leaning over.
 The pneumatics have not been used in the past few years as I have been concentrating on the servo operation.

 The right skeleton arm has 3 servos at the shoulder for pitch, yaw, and roll and one at the elbow to bend the elbow.
-All servos except the mouth are held in Actobotics servo blocks to withstand lateral forces off the servo axis.
+All these servos are held in Actobotics servo blocks to withstand lateral forces off the servo axis.
 Mostly Actobotics hardware, such as screws, hubs, spacers, brackets, channels, patterns, bearings, etc, is used to connect the servo blocks to the arm/head.
 The servos are run at 6 volts with the exception of the arm pitch servo being run at